mxagar/machine_learning_ibm/02_Regression/project/README.md

 - `Report.md`: the report generated for the IBM submission
 - `pics/`: pictures used in the report.

-Note that the `README.md` of the repossitory [airbnb_data_analysis](https://github.com/mxagar/airbnb_data_analysis) and the [blog post](https://mikelsagardia.io/blog/airbnb-spain-basque-data-analysis.html) contain pieces of that report.
+Note that the `README.md` of the repository [airbnb_data_analysis](https://github.com/mxagar/airbnb_data_analysis) and the [blog post](https://mikelsagardia.io/blog/airbnb-spain-basque-data-analysis.html) contain pieces of that report.

 Mikel Sagardia, 2022.
 No guarantees.